-The participants to first mindfulness class I taught consisted out of a number of my friends and their friends.
+The participants to the first mindfulness class I taught consisted out of a number of my friends and their friends.
 It so happened that some of them were also becoming trainers.
 Not in mindfulness, but in hatha yoga.
 This immediately explains their interest in meditation since this is part of yoga.

 And I understand their concern and share it, but it also one of the important reasons why I chose mindfulness.
-It is important to open the heart, but for me it is not so easy to do this in a new-age kind of way.
+It is important to open the heart, but for me, it is not so easy to do this in a new-age kind of way.

-But, if you are drawn to the new-age kind of living, or if you are a religious kind of person, you might benefit more form a course that puts more emphasis on those aspects rather than a course whose aim is more of a psychological nature.
+But, if you are drawn to the new-age kind of living, or if you are a religious kind of person, you might benefit more from a course that puts more emphasis on those aspects rather than a course whose aim is more of a psychological nature.

 Scientifically tested interventions

 Now, that is a tough criterion.
-For instance, TM (Transcendental Meditation) does not meet this requirement in my mind although they have a lot of publication in different journals, they are mostly done by believers.
+For instance, TM (Transcendental Meditation) does not meet this requirement in my mind although they have a lot of publications in different journals, they are mostly done by believers.